Background

 Lancashire is made up of 15 councils which includes one county council, two unitary councils, and 12 district councils:

-In December 2024, central government produced a White Paper (a consultation document) outlining its ambitions to be introduced in the English Devolution Bill for the reform of local government, including the reorganisation of local government structures, aiming to simplify governance, reduce costs, and enhance service delivery.
-In addition the government aims to devolve more powers, money, and responsibilities to local areas by creating combined authorities.
+In December 2024, central government produced a White Paper (a consultation document) outlining its ambitions to be introduced in the English Devolution Bill for the reform of local government, including local government reorganisation, which aims to simplify governance, reduce costs, and enhance service delivery.

-In February 2025, all 15 councils in Lancashire were invited to submit proposals by November 2025 to replace all councils with larger unitary authorities, each serving approximately 500,000 residents.
+In February 2025, all 15 councils in Lancashire were invited to submit their proposals for local government reorganisation by November 2025 to replace all councils with larger unitary authorities, each serving approximately 500,000 residents.
 It is expected that these new unitary authorities will be operating from April 2028.